2020 #BSFSURVEY Release

 2020 Survey Data

-SUPPORTING MILITARY FAMILIES STRENGTHENS NATIONAL SECURITY & LOCAL COMMUNITIES
+SUPPORTING MILITARY & VETERAN FAMILIES STRENGTHENS NATIONAL SECURITY & LOCAL COMMUNITIES

-The tumultuous events of 2020 intensified some pre-existing concerns common across military families including spouse employment, child care, military children’s education and time away.
-This year’s events underscored the importance of addressing these long-standing concerns, while also shining a spotlight on systemic problems.
-While the stormy year of 2020 created significant challenges, it also clarified issues and sparked changes, giving stakeholders interested in supporting military and veteran families a clearer view of the path to recovery.
+The tumultuous events of 2020 intensified some pre-existing concerns common across military-connected families, including spouse employment, child care, military children’s education, and time away.
+This year’s events underscored the importance of addressing these long-standing concerns, while shining a spotlight on systemic problems, clarifying issues, and sparking changes to give stakeholders interested in supporting military and Veteran families a clearer view of the path to recovery.

 The 2020 Military Family Lifestyle Survey Comprehensive Report examines these shifts and opportunities through the social determinants of health, exploring the five pillars that set the conditions for individual and family health and well-being: community and social context, health care access, education access and quality, neighborhood and the built environment, and economic stability.1

-From the department of Applied Research at Blue Star Families in collaboration with Syracuse University’s Institute of for Veterans and Military Families, Syracuse University (IVMF).
+A collaboration among the Applied Research team at Blue Star Families and the Institute for Veterans and Military Families (IVMF) at Syracuse University

 BLUE STAR FAMILIES